VIN07grinder/Staar-Resources123/README.md

 3. Go to the directory Falconlink is stored in (run "cd FalconLink")

-4. Start the docker containers (run "docker-compose up -d --build")
+4. Start the docker containers (run "sudo docker-compose up -d --build")

 5. You have successfully deployed FalconLink!